-This is a great illustration of an easy, but important, rule: always use a comma when directly addressing someone, regardless of where the direct address is in the sentence.
+This meme is a great illustration of an easy, but important, comma rule: always use a comma when directly addressing someone, regardless of where the direct address is in the sentence.
 Commas go before and after the name of the person to whom you are speaking.

 In addition to the wonderful illustration above about whether Grandma is the main course or an invited guest, here are a few more examples of this comma rule when speaking to someone directly.

 In each case, the name of the person being addressed is set off with a comma (or two, if it’s in the middle of the sentence).

 It’s an easy rule to remember and a great way to keep all your addressees safe, sound, and well-fed.